Challenge Emiliano Sala

 The Challenge Emiliano Sala is an annual friendly football competition played in honour of Argentine footballer Emiliano Sala, who died on 21 January 2019 in a plane crash.
 The participating clubs in the first edition in 2021 were Girondins de Bordeaux, Stade Malherbe Caen, FC Nantes, and Chamois Niortais, all former clubs of Sala.
+It took place at the Stade de la Source in Orléans, which is the home stadium of US Orléans, another club for which Sala played.